 Modern direct democracy is not the same as classical assembly democracy.
-Direct democracy means today that citizens have the right to directly decide on substantive political issues by means of popular votes i.e. independently of the wishes of the government or parliament, on their own initiative or prescribed as mandatory by the constitution.
+Direct democracy means today that citizens have the right to directly decide on substantive political issues by means of popular votes i.e. independently of the wishes of the government or parliament, on their own initiative or as a mandatory provision prescribed by the constitution.

 That definition already specifies the first criterion of direct democracy: direct democracy decides on substantive issues, not on people.
-So rights of recall and the direct election of representatives (e.g. direct elections for mayors or the president) do not belong to direct democracy.
+So popular rights of the direct election and/or recall of representatives (e.g. direct elections for mayors or the president) do not belong to direct democracy.